2022 Dominion Initiates Cup

 Which side do we argue?

-Each team will argue for either the Appellant (Platnick) or the Respondent (Bent).
+Each team will argue for either the Appellant or the Respondent.
 Sides will be issued a week before the competition along with team assignments.

 What kind of prizes are there?